Blood Lily Facts

 Blood Lily Physical Description

-The truly stunning Blood Lily evolved a highly fascinating physical characteristic.
+The truly stunning Blood Lily merits admiration for more than just its unique appearance.
+That’s because it evolved a highly fascinating physical characteristic.
 That occurs due to the fact that the remarkable plant constitutes both a perennial and an evergreen.
-As a result of this, specimens grow from either rhizomes or bulbs.
-Individuals sometimes attain a height of nearly 10 in (25.4 cm).

 However, the gorgeous Blood Lily has one failing.
-That’s the fact that the bloom, unfortunately, has a short lifespan of fewer than two weeks.
-In addition, many berries develop after the bloom.
+The bloom, unfortunately, has a short lifespan of fewer than two weeks.
+Many berries additionally develop after the bloom.
 These most commonly remain small and relatively numerous.
 The berries begin as green and slowly redden.

 - Kingdom: Plantae